 The facility commenced initial operation after January 1, 2001.

-The output represents incremental production from repowered or refurbished existing facilities and project additions completed after January 1, 2001 as measured by the production of kilowatt hours above the five-year average of the kilowatt hours delivered from the project during the five year period ending December 31, 2000.
+The output represents incremental production from repowered or refurbished existing facilities and project additions completed after January 1, 2001 as measured by the production of kilowatt-hours above the five-year average of the kilowatt-hours delivered from the project during the five year period ending December 31, 2000.

 The output represents incremental output above levels specified in contracts for facilities defined in 25465.1(b)(1).